oracle/python-select-ai/doc/source/user_guide/installation.rst

 - Python 3.9, 3.10, 3.11, 3.12, 3.13 or 3.14

 .. warning::

     For async APIs, use Python 3.11 or higher.
-Python 3.11 introduced stabilized the async event loop management and introduced better-structured APIs
+Python 3.11 stabilized the async event loop management and introduced better-structured APIs

 - ``python-oracledb`` - This package is automatically installed as a dependency requirement